tunnel data flow

 Remote desktop

-A remote-desktop client rides the same raw-QUIC transport: the controlled box registers a slug and parks streams; the controller dials it by slug.
+QuickDesk rides the same raw-QUIC transport.
+The controlled box registers a slug and parks streams.
+The controller dials it by slug.

 • One public connection ⇄ one QUIC stream.
-Each tunneled connection rides its own QUIC stream, so there is no head-of-line blocking across tunnels — the classic pain of a single multiplexed TCP tunnel.
+Each tunneled connection rides its own QUIC stream.
+Thus there is no head-of-line blocking across tunnels.
+That blocking is the classic pain of a single multiplexed TCP tunnel.

 • Survives network flaps.
 QUIC connection migration / resume lets the box change networks (Wi-Fi → cellular) without dropping the public URL.

 • Multi-region by mesh.
-A box connects to its nearest PoP; public traffic that lands on a different PoP is routed to the box’s PoP over the edge↔edge mesh, so the URL is reachable from every region without the box re-homing.
+A box connects to its nearest PoP.
+When public traffic lands on a different PoP, the edge↔edge mesh routes it to the box’s PoP.
+Thus the URL is reachable from every region, and the box does not re-home.

 Wire model — the parked-stream pool

-A QUIC server cannot open streams toward a client; only the client opens streams.
+A QUIC server cannot open streams toward a client.
+Only the client opens streams.
 So the box pre-opens a pool of bidirectional streams and parks them.
-When a public request arrives, the edge pops an idle parked stream, writes a small metadata frame onto it, and splices the public socket to that stream.
+When a public request arrives, the edge pops an idle parked stream.
+It writes a small metadata frame onto the stream.
+It then splices the public socket to that stream.

 1